-As new-age as it might sound, Horse Charming is simply the way we like to describe the practice of managing and training horses using the latest that science can tell us about what makes a horse a horse, why horses do what they do, and how they learn.
+As new-age as it might sound, Horse Charming is simply the way we like to describe the practice of keeping, managing, caring for and training horses using the latest that science can tell us about what makes a horse a horse, why horses do what they do, and how they learn.

 Those sciences include: